Specific (adjective): relating to species or a species - "the differences between them can only be on the specific level"

-FB: What we did different was to start with a lot of specific scientific data.
-We looked at the main physiological differences between men and women and how that influences cycling.
+FB: We looked at the main physiological differences between men and women and how that influences cycling.

 Based upon these studies we figured out that the bike geometry should be different and that differs from what a lot of others did.
 We found through testing that other brands have not looked accurately at the difference - if their measurements were true every woman would have the body of a supermodel.
 Some of us maybe wish that was the case, but it's not.

 After that we worked with a large development group of female cyclists to understand their demands.
 This group consisted of very hard cycling women (some who did a 300km day with a hard-riding mens group, eight times up Alpe d'Huez etc) but also on cyclists that we call 'cake riders' - more social cyclists who enjoy the interaction at the café stop as much as the riding itself.
 Our aim was to develop a frame that would suit almost everyone.